The Trump roadshow whines to a close with a grasping, wistful last hurrah

 “Of course if he doesn’t come through, I won’t like him so much,” Trump said as the crowd laughed.

-He also raised the stakes in his feud with former ally Gov. Brian Kemp and Georgia’s top election official, Secretary of State Brad Raffensberger.
+He also raised the stakes in his feud with former ally Gov. Brian Kemp and Georgia’s top election official, Secretary of State Brad Raffensperger.
 He blames the fellow Republicans for allowing his loss in the state.

 “I’m going to be here in a year and a half and I’m going to be campaigning against your governor and your crazy secretary of state,” he said to cheers.

-Note: Editor’s note: An earlier version of this story misspelled the name of Georgia’s secretary of state.
-It is Brad Raffensperger.